Dandu-Alekya/Odin-Project-Assignments/README.md

 This repository will contain the answers to all the assignments from the Odin project.
 Along with tracking my progress, i will be sharing what i have learned till date!!

-The topics included:
+## The topics included:
   Foundation course-
-    1. CSS basics (7 exercies)
+    1. CSS basics (6 exercies)
     2. Margin based exercies
-    3. Flex (8 exercies)
+    3. Flex (7 exercies)
+    4. FUNDAMENTALS PART 1 - Javascript